gama-learning/GAMA-TOUCHBAR/README.md

 #### Quick Syntax

 The quick syntax toolbar gives you access to all the basic templates you need to build a simple model.
 The orange buttons with two parallel lines || indicate that you have more options to explore, so touch them to see further options.
+You will find:

+- reflex

+- species/ grid

+- action

+- loops

+- experiment

+- :chart_with_upwards_trend: series chart

+- monitor

+- parameter

 ![quick](quick.png)